 Objective

-Improve data quality and increase the conversion rate of the research programme registration form.
+Improve data quality and increase the conversion rate of the research programme registration form, enabling strategic recruitment goals.

 Problem